superruzafa/visual-scala-reference/_en/functions/span.md

 }
 ~~~

-`span` creates a `Tuple2` with two collections: one containing the longest prefix of elements that satisfy a predicate `p` and the other containing the rest of the elements.
+`span` creates a `Tuple2` with two collections: one containing the longest prefix of elements that satisfy the predicate `p` and the other containing the rest of the elements.

 <figure class="diagram">
   <img src="images/span.svg" alt="span function">